 LEAP: A Powerful Anti-Inflammatory Eating Plan

 Our primary diagnostic tool was MRT (along with a careful medical history) and our only therapy was changing our patient’s diets based on MRT and their history.
 There were no supplements, nutraceuticals, herbs, drugs, or any other therapy used at our clinics.
-This allowed us to clearly establish the cause and effect relationship between what our patients ate and the degree of symptom remission produced from the eating plan we prescribed.
+This allowed us to clearly establish the cause-and-effect relationship between what our patients ate and the degree of symptom remission produced by the eating plan we prescribed.

 Setting the Standard for Clinical Experience

-- In what conditions do diet-induced inflammation play a causal or contributing role?
+- In what conditions does diet-induced inflammation play a causal or contributing role?